Information you will need to apply |

 How to make updates to your application |

 Portal To update your application on the portal, please contact Housing Access Peterborough staff by phone (705-748-8830) or by email (hapinfo@peterborough.ca) to get important information about your registered portal account.
-Print and complete the update form You can choose to print and complete the Updates to your RGI Housing Application form and include any relevant completed forms from the list below.
+Print and complete the update form You can choose to print and complete the Community Housing Update Form and include any relevant completed forms from the list below.
 Additional forms to print and complete (as needed)

 Submit your Updates to your RGI Housing Application and the supporting documents online You can also submit your completed forms and documents directly to the staff person you are working with or by email (hapinfo@peterborough.ca). |